-Welcome to The University of Tasmania The Deans and Staff of the Tasmanian School of Business Economics and the Faculty of Science, Engineering & Technology extend a sincere welcome as you commence your studies in the collaborative Sino-Foreign degree programs which run with the AIEN Institute, Shanghai Ocean University.
-The University of Tasmania is the 4th oldest University in Australia, established in 1890and Shanghai Ocean University celebrated its 100th anniversary in 2012.
+Welcome to The University of Tasmania

+The Executive Deans and Staff of the College of Business and Economics, as well as the College of Science and Engineering extend a sincere welcome as you commence your studies in the collaborative Sino-Foreign degree programs, which run with the AIEN Institute, Shanghai Ocean University.

+The University of Tasmania is the fourth oldest University in Australia, established in 1890.
+Shanghai Ocean University celebrated its 100th anniversary in 2012.

 We have been welcoming international students into our degree programs in Tasmania since 1950.
 Our staff are committed to extending the boundaries of business and information technology education through close relationships with professional associations, other educational providers, other universities, business, employers and government, both across Australia and internationally.

 To achieve this, we are committed to: